This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Horumon / What to Eat at Osaka Kuromon Market

 Grilled unagi (eel) is a relatively expensive delicacy in Japan.

 It is prized not only for its flavor but also for its legendary stamina-giving properties.

-For a great tasting and freshly grilled unagi steer towards Marusho Suisan, which is located in the north-east section of the market and marked at Shop No. 14 on the map.
+For a great tasting, and freshly grilled unagi steer towards Funasada which is Shop No. 36 on the map.

-Marusho Suisan’s unagi is crisp on the outside but succulent and tender on the inside.
+Funasada’s unagi is crisp on the outside but succulent and tender on the inside.
 I think that the cooking process that they have is what makes the eel crisp and tender.
-They grill the eel over hot charcoal, and then season it with a sweetish sauce and then, grill it for a second time.
+They grill the eel over hot charcoal, and then season it with a special sauce and then, grill it for a second time.

-Tako Tamago consists of a quail egg stuffed into the head of a little glazed, grilled octopus, which is then impaled on a skewer.
+Tako Tamago consists of a quail egg stuffed into the head of a glazed, grilled, and then impaled on skewer octopus.

 Pricey?
 Yes, at 5000 yen.
 However, I can say without hesitation, it is, hands down, the best king crab you will ever have!